 I put my Basil plants into containers and keep them on the porch.
 They’re pretty, smell wonderful when you brush against them and convenient to snip a few leaves to include with your meals.

 Basil does like to flower early, so keep pinching the top leaves off.
-This will keep it from flowering.
+This will keep the plant from flowering.
 Enjoy!